os2datascanner/os2webscanner/doc/pages/faq.rst

     sudo systemctl enable datascanner-manager
     sudo systemctl start datascanner-manager

-Be advised that You have to restart it whenever You make code changtes to any of the modules it uses
+Be advised that You have to restart it whenever You make code changes to any of the modules it uses